Cockpit Theatre, Marylebone

+The Cockpit also hosts events and shows relevant to its local communities in the Westminster ward of Church Street and plays an active part in plans to re-new and improve the area.

+The cockpit remains a campus of United Colleges Group and continues to develop as a London fringe theatre and key innovator in the field of live events & media training within a professional venue context.

 The auditorium

 The auditorium is 8.5m high and 11m2 with a retractable seating bank on all four sides.
 Each bank seats 60 people and the seat cushions and backrests can be removed to create alternative playing areas.
 With the upstage, left and right banks retracted, the downstage centre bank can be pulled out from the standard four rows to 10 rows, creating an end-on configuration.
 The stage measures 6.6m x 8.6m in thrust setting and 6.6m x 5.9m in-the-round.

-Upstage, a series of trapdoors span the width of the stage with a series or movable and replaceable panels covering them.
-Under the stage is a large manually winched lift (now out of service) which can roll along the span of the traps.
+Upstage, a series of trapdoors span the width of the stage with a series of movable and replaceable panels covering them.
+Under the stage is a large manually winched lift (out of service) which can roll along the span of the traps.
 Although these could be used for stage effects, original plans show this sub-stage area marked as a "chair store" and was to be used as the storage area for seats removed when reconfiguring the space.

 Lighting

 There are 2 lighting gantries surrounding the space with the control box on the lower gantry, above the downstage centre seating bank.
 The lower gantry is 3.5m from the stage, the upper is 6.21m from the stage and each gantry has two scaffold bars for the rigging of lanterns or scenery.
-The upper gantry also includes a central "T" shaped walkway, with the top edge of the T on the upstage side of the auditorium.
+The upper gantry also includes a central T-shaped walkway, with the top edge of the T on the upstage side of the auditorium.
 The T, and both gantries have 15A power outlets for plugging stage lighting into.
-These sockets are connected to 3 Strand STM dimmers, providing 60 ways of dimming.
-This equipment was installed when the Cockpit first opened and is still operational to date, as are many of the lanterns.
+These sockets are connected to three Strand STM dimmers, providing 60 ways of dimming.
+This equipment was installed when the Cockpit first opened and remains operational, as are many of the lanterns.

 The design of the gantries allows for access to all lighting positions without the inherent dangers of a fly system or working up a ladder and the cable trunking surrounding the gantries also act as safety barriers to prevent accidental falls.

 Name

-Now known as "The Cockpit", the theatre has previously had a few other names.
-Initially named the "Gateforth Street Youth Arts Centre" (and referred to by variations thereof) it was soon decided that a simpler name would be more appropriate.
-The name 'Cockpit' derived from the 17th century Cockpit Theatre and Cockpit-in-Court, both venues used as theatre and cockfighting rings which nicely echoed the theatre's in-the-round design.
+Initially the "Gateforth Street Youth Arts Centre" the name 'Cockpit' derived from the 17th century Cockpit Theatre and Cockpit-in-Court, both venues used as theatre and cockfighting rings which nicely echoed the theatre's in-the-round design.
 Fortuitously, the original design of the foyer floor incorporated a roundel motif which linked nicely to the idea of a plane's cockpit.
-The name "Cockpit Arts Workshop" was adopted and eventually became the "Cockpit Theatre" or simply the "Cockpit".
+The name "Cockpit Arts Workshop" was adopted and eventually became the "Cockpit Theatre" or simply the Cockpit".